philsajdak/music-app/README.md

 # music-app
-Music app created using Javascript
+Music app created using Javascript and Water.css